 Well Planning is perhaps the most demanding aspect of drilling engineering.
 It requires the integration of engineering principles, corporate or personal philosophies, and experience factors.
-Although well planning methods and practices may vary within the drilling industry, the end result should be a safely drilled, minimum-cost hole that satisfies the reservoir engineer’s requirements for oil/gas production
+Although well planning methods and practices may vary within the drilling industry, the result should be a safely drilled, minimum-cost hole that satisfies the reservoir engineer’s oil/gas production requirements.

 - Minimum cost